 Physiologic pacing requires placing the wires differently in order to engage the natural conduction system of the heart.

-“We are embedding the pacemaker wire into the specialized tracks that allow for quick electrical activity.
-It allows for the more natural ability of the heart to squeeze and pump out the blood to the vital organs,” said Eskander.
+The pacemaker wire is embedded into the specialized tracks that allow for quick electrical activity.
+It enables the natural ability of the heart to squeeze and pump out blood to the vital organs.
 Doctors have known since the 1960s that a pacemaker that could replicate not only the pace but also the pathway of a healthy heartbeat would be preferable.
 But until recently, it was not possible.

-“It’s a very technical type of procedure, with very small targets to aim for in the heart.
-For us to engage those particular areas we have to maneuver the wires in a more specialized way than how we learned to do a traditional pacemaker 10-15 years ago,” said Eskander.
+A Cardiac Electrophysiologist explains, “It’s a very technical procedure, with very small targets to aim for in the heart.
+For us to engage those particular areas we have to maneuver the wires in a more specialized way than how we learned to do a traditional pacemaker 10-15 years ago.”

 Compared to the traditional wire placement that has a margin of error within a centimeter or more, attaching pacemaker wires to the heart’s specialized conductive tissues has a margin of error measured in millimeters.
 That level of accuracy requires advanced tools and imaging that were not available until 2015.